-The benefits of remote work for employees is a topic that has been covered extensively, but it is also worth taking the time to understand how the arrangement can benefit businesses too.
-Research shows that telecommuting can potentially lead to a boost in productivity and attendance.
-At the same time, there are a number of different ways that employers can reduce costs and improve recruitment too.
+The benefits of remote work for employees are a topic that has been covered extensively, but it’s also worth taking the time to understand how this arrangement can benefit businesses.
+Research shows that telecommuting can potentially lead to increased productivity and attendance.
+Moreover, there are various ways for employers to reduce costs and enhance recruitment as well.

 Keep reading to learn about 10 ways that companies are benefiting from remote work or visit our home office solutions page for more valuable insights into remote and hybrid work.

 The rise of telecommuting has led to a lot of discussion about the various benefits of working from home for employees, but it is worth stressing that this is far from a one-way street.
 With some careful planning and skilled management, employers also stand to benefit enormously from having remote teams in place (provided those teams have a productive workspace at home).